-- Ms. Puris consistently provided executive creative direction for marketing campaigns and cross functional requests across many markets and countries, including TV, Print, OOH, Radio, Design, Strategy and in APP; and - Ms. Puris oversaw the Global Business Marketing Organization in the first half of 2021, which included Creative Lab, Brand Strategy, Business to Business and Program Management.

-339. A sampling of Ms. Puris' 2021 accomplishments as the leader of Global Brand &

-Creative Organization are contained in the materials below.
+- significantly as more cross functional partners and emerging products sought to collaborate with the group; - Ms. Puris consistently provided executive creative direction for marketing campaigns and cross functional requests across many markets and countries, including TV, Print, OOH, Radio, Design, Strategy and in APP; and - Ms. Puris oversaw the Global Business Marketing Organization in the first half of 2021, which included Creative Lab, Brand Strategy, Business to Business and Program Management. - 353.
+A sampling of Ms. Puris' 2021 accomplishments as the leader of Global Brand & Creative Organization are contained in the materials below.

-340. Moreover, as noted above, it was in 2021 that TikTok for Business was recognized by The Drum as the B2B Brand of the Year.

-341. While Ms. Puris was not surprised that her colleagues were likely frustrated with the state of affairs in 2022, there is no question that the root of those frustrations was the utter inability of Mr. Chew or Ms. Pappas to make decisions of consequence and the chaos that ensued as a result.

-342. Ultimately, Ms. Puris addressed the issue of her rating with Ms. Jimenez to express her shock and that she did not receive any feedback that would support such a low rating.
-She further wrote to Ms. Jimenez that she had only had two one-on-one meetings with Ms. Pappas, had only ever received high marks from her direct team and had never received any feedback from Human Resources regarding a concern or complaint.

-343. On March 15, 2022, Ms. Puris reported to Ms. Jimenez that she was experiencing "extreme anxiety and stress" as a result of her conversation with Ms. Pappas.
+- 354. Moreover, as noted above, it was in 2021 that TikTok for Business was recognized by The Drum as the B2B Brand of the Year. - 355.
+While Ms. Puris was not surprised that her colleagues were likely frustrated with the state of affairs in 2022, there is no question that the root of those frustrations was the utter inability of Mr. Chew or Ms. Pappas to make decisions of consequence and the chaos that ensued as a result. - 356.
+Ultimately, Ms. Puris addressed the issue of her rating with Ms. Jimenez to express her shock and that she did not receive any feedback that would support such a low rating.
+She further wrote to Ms. Jimenez that she had only had two one-on-one meetings with Ms. Pappas, had only ever received high marks from her direct team and had never received any feedback from Human Resources regarding a concern or complaint. - 357.
+On March 15, 2022, Ms. Puris reported to Ms. Jimenez that she was experiencing "extreme anxiety and stress" as a result of her conversation with Ms. Pappas.
 She shared that she was really struggling and was being set up to fail.
 Ms. Jimenez's response was completely dismissive and she offered no help.

-344. On April 1, 2022, Ms. Puris again met with Ms. Pappas - this time to present a final marketing plan with an analysis and accounting of the work delivered in 2021, the priorities and deliverables based on regions for 2022 and an estimate of the number of hours and personnel needed to complete the work compared to existing resources and headcount.
+358. On April 1, 2022, Ms. Puris again met with Ms. Pappas - this time to present a final marketing plan with an analysis and accounting of the work delivered in 2021, the priorities and deliverables based on regions for 2022 and an estimate of the number of hours and personnel needed to complete the work compared to existing resources and headcount.
 The rigorous headcount analysis showed that Ms. Puris' team needed an additional 53 employees to fulfill the extensive work required in 2022, although in an effort to get approval, Ms. Puris only requested an additional 30 employees for her headcount.